Hakuna25/Population_Structure_Modeling/README.md

 [Xueqian Bai](https://hakuna25.github.io/), [Jialin Wu](https://jlwu.cn/), [Yutong Liang](https://www.lyt0112.com/)

 ## Introduction
 Global ancestry analysis is a fundamental task in population genetics, aiming to infer the ancestral origins of individuals based on their genetic data.
 This analysis provides insights into human migration patterns, population structure, and evolutionary history.
 In this project, we focus on comparing two widely used model-based methods for global ancestry analysis: [ADMIXTURE](https://genome.cshlp.org/content/19/9/1655) and [fastSTRUCTURE](https://doi.org/10.1534/genetics.114.164350).
+ADMIXTURE is a maximum-likelihood admixture model that estimates individual ancestry proportions efficiently for large SNP datasets using numerical optimization.
+In contrast, fastSTRUCTURE adopts a Bayesian framework and applies variational inference to approximate posterior distributions of ancestry proportions.
 Both methods utilize genotype data to estimate the proportion of ancestry from different populations for each individual.
 By applying these methods to the 1000 Genomes Phase 3 dataset, we aim to evaluate their performance and compare the inferred ancestry proportions across different populations.

 ## Requirements
 - Python 3.11